near/docs/docs/roles/developer/contracts/assemblyscript.md

 ## Quickstart

 - You may use [`create-near-app`](https://github.com/nearprotocol/create-near-app) to get started locally or explore [examples](http://near.dev/) to work online in gitpod online IDE.
-- You write contracts in [AssemblyScript](https://docs.assemblyscript.org) and use `near-runtime-ts` to interact with the blockchain (storage, context, etc)
+- You write contracts in [AssemblyScript](https://docs.assemblyscript.org) and use `near-sdk-as` to interact with the blockchain (storage, context, etc)
 - The AssemblyScript is compiled to [Wasm](https://learnxinyminutes.com/docs/wasm/) and (using either NEAR Shell, `near-api-js` or our RPC interface) it is deployed to an account on the NEAR platform
 - When a method on the contract is invoked, NEAR routes the request to the proper shard (the one with the account that "holds" or "owns" the contract, see [more about accounts here](/docs/concepts/account))
 - The contract method is executed on a [virtual machine](https://github.com/nearprotocol/nearcore/tree/master/runtime/near-vm-logic) which is spun up just for this execution (you can think of it like a serverless function on AWS lambda if you like)